Victor Willis: Solo career

 After leaving Village People, Willis declined offers to record and consistently refused to perform any of his Village People hits.
-In 2010, he appeared at several Major League Baseball stadiums, performing "The Star-Spangled Banner" and leading the crowd for the traditional Y.M.C.A.
-7th-inning stretch break.

-In 1979, Willis recorded a solo album which remained unreleased for over 35 years.
+In 2010, he appeared at several Major League Baseball stadiums, performing "The Star-Spangled Banner" and leading the crowd for the traditional "Y.M.C.A." seventh-inning stretch.
+In 1979, Willis recorded a solo album, which remained unreleased for over 35 years.
 The album, Solo Man, was finally released in August 2015.